The Speed of Sound

 Haute bleeds out horror and beauty to no end.
 LuLu my Frenchy who adores French Philosophy, follows Negative Dialectics back to NO in Philosophy of Science and Maths, a la Bachelard – just to see what happens.

-And as it turns out – no not just doubles back, but symmetrizes – its way around “hell.”
+And as it turns out – no not just doubles back, but quantifies, turns spectral, symmetries of no, not, yesz – circumnavigates its way thru visions of “hell.”

 Apologize.
 Confess.
 Sacre coeur! over relish here for peepee kaka humor-slash-signage, oo-la-la.